Atlas-Rhythm/Hive/Hive.Permissions/docs/Usage.md

 This caches the parsed action and rule information in `actionParseState`, which is stored inline wherever it is declared.
 Each parse state **must** correspond to one and only one action, otherwise the wrong action will be queried, as the manager does not verify that the cache actually matches the action string.
-Typically, however, this should not be an issue, as actions should be string literals, and not dynamically generated regardless.
+Typically, however, this should not be an issue, as actions should be string literals, and not dynamically generated.